open-pioneer/trails-starter/docs/tutorials/HowToCreateAService.md

 ## A note on service start behavior

-By default the framework will only start services that are actually required to run the app.
+By default, the framework will only start services that are actually required to run the app.
 It does so by starting the services required by the user interface (`ui.references` in each package's `build.config.mjs`) or those required to implement the web component's API (`integration.ApiExtension`), their dependencies, _their_ dependencies and so on.
 An application may therefore contain services that are never required and thus never started (they might even be optimized out entirely in the future).